ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 	- students attempt to do cramming
 		- "If learning is your goal, cramming is an irrational act"
 	- Go and play ping pong, reduce stress, which inhibits learning process.
 Also it helps transfer info into long term memory (rate 2008)(garam 2008) p89
-	- "We learn something not only when we connect it to prior knowledge and try to understand its broader implication (elaboration), but also when we try to retrieve it at different times (spacing) in different contexts (variation), ideally with the help of chance (contextual interference) and with a deliberate effort (retrieval) "p120

-- Writing is a better lead measure for learning than reading
-	- > You could therefore measure your daily productivity by the number of notes written. - p94

 - Forgetting is not a bad thing
 	- I always concerned about forgetting as my wife seems to remember more stuff than me.